Brxtty/Trap_Store-Bot/README.md

 # How to use

-Go in the index.js an put your Token of your Bot
+Go in the .env an put your Token of your Bot

 then type in your cmd promt